The Adventures of Tom Sawyer: Summary

 Shortly before Huck stops the crime, Tom goes on a picnic to a local cave with Becky and their classmates.
 Tom and Becky become lost and wander in the cave for days, facing starvation and dehydration.
-Becky becomes dehydrated and weak, and Tom's search for a way out grows more desperate.
-He encounters Injun Joe by chance, but is not seen.
+Becky weakens, and Tom's search for a way out grows more desperate.
+He encounters Injun Joe by chance in the cave but is not seen.
 He eventually finds an exit, and he and Becky are joyfully welcomed back to town, learning that they have been missing for three days and traveled 5 mi from the entrance.
 Judge Thatcher has the cave's entrance door reinforced and locked.
 When Tom hears of this action two weeks later, he is horror-stricken, knowing that Injun Joe is still inside.
-He directs a posse to the cave, where they find Injun Joe dead of starvation just inside the entrance.
+He directs a posse to the cave, where they find Injun Joe dead of starvation right in front of the entrance.

-A week later, having deduced from Injun Joe's presence that the stolen gold must be hidden in the cave, Tom takes Huck there in search of it.
+A week later, having inferred from Injun Joe's presence that the stolen gold must be hidden in the cave, Tom takes Huck there in search of it.
 They find the gold, which totals over and is invested on their behalf.
-The Widow Douglas adopts Huck, who finds the restrictions of a civilized home life painful, attempting to escape back to his vagrant life.
-He reluctantly returns to the widow, persuaded by Tom's offer to form a high-class robber gang.
+The Widow Douglas adopts Huck as a reward for his saving her life.
+Huck finds the restrictions of a civilized home life painful and attempts to escape back to his vagrant life, but reluctantly returns to the widow, persuaded by Tom's offer to form a high-class robber gang.